-It's important to know that you're responsible for certain costs with your Medicare plan, just like you would be with any other health insurance plan.
+First, it's important to know that you're responsible for certain costs with your Medicare plan, just like you would be with any other health insurance plan.
 Those costs include the following:

-Monthly premiums
+Monthly Premiums

-Premiums are the set price you pay each month for your plans.
+The price you pay per month for your healthcare coverage.
 You do not have to pay premiums for Medicare Part A if you have worked 40 quarters.